Axlefublr/studies/CSharpLearning.md

 `protected` - accessible from within the class and all its children

+`private protected` - either private, or accessible by a child class, but only in the same project

 ## Polymorphism

 `virtual` - this method can be overriden in a child class

 `override` - this method overrides this same method in a parent class

+`new` - method hiding

 ## Overriding operators